-Year ended

-March 31, 2018
+Year ended March 31, 2018

-(0.21)
+Statement of profit and loss

+Employee benefits expenses (5.71)

 As at

-March 31, 2018
+Other comprehensive income March 31, 2018

-0.21
+Remeasurement of defined benefit liability/ (assets) 5.71

+Adjustment before income tax

-(v) Deferred tax
+(iv) Deferred tax

 IGAAP requires deferred tax accounting using the income statement approach, which focuses on differences between taxable profits and accounting profits for the period.
-Ind AS 12 requires entities to account for deferred taxes using the Balance Sheet approach, which focuses on temporary differences between the carrying amount of an asset or liability in the Balance Sheet and its tax base.
+Ind AS12 requires entities to account for deferred taxes using the Balance Sheet approach, which focuses on temporary differences between the carrying amount of an asset or liability in the Balance Sheet and its tax base.
 The application of Ind AS 12 approach has resulted in recognition of deferred tax on new temporary differences which was not required under IGAAP.